Mathachew/jquery-autotab/README.md

 ### Forced Auto Tabbing

-Because there may be scenarios that reqire a field auto tab when a criteria is met, Autotab comes with two functions that can be called at any point.
+Autotab comes with two functions that can be used to force an auto tab from a field if a criteria is met.

 __Note__: These methods are only useful if an element setup with Autotab has focus.